 Today, India and Pakistan have around 150 nuclear warheads at their disposal, and there will be over 200 over the next 5 years.

 The picture is very dark.
 A war on this scale wouldn't kill millions of people only locally, he says the research published today in the scientific journal Science Advances.
-It would drag the rest of the planet into a severe cold spell with temperatures never so low since the last ice age.
+It would drag the rest of the planet into a severe cold wave with temperatures never so low since the last ice age.

 The tension rises